hajicj/MUSCIMarker/doc/source/controls.rst

 =======================

 Here is an overview of all the things you can do with MUSCIMarker.
+This is a UI reference document -- it describes how you can interact with MUSCIMarker, but not how to use these possibilities to get the desired results.
+For that, read the :ref:`tutorial` and :ref:`instructions`.

 We'll organize this description into some groups: